Best Mortgage for Self Employed: Obtain the Ideal Financing Solution

 Portfolio loans are mortgages offered by lenders who keep the loans in their own investment portfolios instead of selling them to third-party investors.
 This allows the lender to have more flexibility in terms of underwriting criteria, making it an attractive option for self-employed individuals.

-With a portfolio loan, the lender has the ability to consider the overall financial profile of the borrower, including income, assets, and credit history.
+With a portfolio loan, the lender can consider the overall financial profile of the borrower, including income, assets, and credit history.
 This enables them to offer more customized mortgage solutions for self-employed individuals who may not qualify for traditional mortgages.

 Final Thoughts